 Who are these guidelines and standards for?

-These guidelines are primarily aimed at those teams intending to conduct a CEE Evidence Synthesis.
+These guidelines and standards are primarily aimed at those teams intending to conduct a CEE Evidence Synthesis.
 The structure of the document takes the reader through the key stages from first consideration of the need for an evidence synthesis to the dissemination of the findings.
 Novice Review Teams should not expect that these guidelines alone will be sufficient support to conduct an evidence synthesis to CEE standards.
 They are guidelines only and do not replace formal training in CEE methodology.

 We hope that these guidelines and standards will also be of use to those considering commissioning the conduct or using the findings of a CEE Evidence Synthesis and for stakeholders who may become involved in their planning.
 In this context the Guidelines provide standards for conducting and reporting syntheses that commissioners and stakeholders can expect to be demonstrated by their authors.

 Finally, these guidelines set a standard for the conduct of evidence syntheses and are therefore relevant for decision makers using evidence from CEE and wishing to understand the nature of the CEE process and how it provides a reliable assessment of the evidence.